ezraisw/vue3-otp-input/README.md

 </table>

 > **Note:** `clearInput()` and `fillInput()` methods have been removed.
 Use `v-model:value` to clear or fill inputs directly (e.g., `bindValue = []` to clear, `bindValue = '1234'.split('')` to fill).

+> **About `continuous` mode:** This mode makes the OTP input behave more like a standard text field split across boxes — characters shift on insert and delete, and you cannot skip ahead to arbitrary inputs.
+However, this may feel unintuitive for OTP entry, where users typically expect each box to be an independent slot they can click and edit freely.
+Use this mode only if your UX specifically calls for sequential, typewriter-style input.

 ## 🤟🏽 License